- Over 10,000+ Smokers Treated

 What is the cost of the quit smoking laser therapy procedure and what is included?

 The cost of Freedom’s quit smoking laser therapy program is $349.
 In addition to the laser therapy treatment, you will receive a quit smoking support kit that includes a free book on nicotine addiction, commitment to success booklet, anti-smoking DVD’s, nicotine reduction control spray, additional quitting support materials, a thirty day supply of antioxidants, and additional support materials.
 The cost of a re-activator session is $50, if needed.
 Each additional session thereafter is $99.

-Accepting all major credit cards.
+Accepting all major credit cards or cash.